GMMan/GroupeesDownload/README.md

 You can use your favorite downloads manager to import these links.
 Note that the download manager must support cookies or custom headers so you can authenticate with the storage server.
 I use [aria2c](https://aria2.github.io/).

+If you are using aria2, you can also specify the `--use-dirs` option to have all files automatically placed into directories named after their bundle name.

-Usage example:
+aria2c example:

 ```
 aria2c -i downloads_list.txt --header "Cookie: _groupees_session=<cookie>"
 ```

 Replace `<cookie>` with your proper session cookie value.

-If you are using aria2, you can also specify the `--use-dirs` option to have all files automatically placed into directories named after their bundle name.

 ### Exporting keys